niklim7/Portable-Contest-Logging-Laptop-Setup/README.md

 1. Summary (Product Vision)

 This project details the build and configuration of a highly-optimized, low-power portable laptop setup for amateur radio contesting.
-The primary goal was to create a reliable and efficient system for un-assisted contest logging, prioritizing battery longevity and a minimal resource footprint while retaining the ability to key the radio.
-This involved defining a custom system architecture based on Musl Void Linux and optimizing a complete TUI (Text-User Interface) application stack.
+The primary goal was to create a reliable and efficient system for un-assisted contest logging, prioritizing battery longevity and a minimal resource footprint.

 2. System Requirements

-The "product" requirements for this build were:

-Primary Goal: Very low power consumption to extend battery life for long portable operations.
+Primary Goal: Very low power consumption (sub-6 watts) to extend battery life.

-Key Function: Must be able to key the radio for CW (Morse Code).
+Key Function: Must be able to key the radio for CW.

-Software: Must run a lightweight, efficient logger that can be used in a minimal environment (non-graphical).
+Software: Must run a lightweight, non-graphical logger.

-Connectivity: Internet (Wi-Fi/Bluetooth) is not required; focus is on un-assisted contesting.
+Connectivity: Offline-first for un-assisted contesting.

 3. Solution: Hardware & Software Architecture